Orangutan: Ecology and behaviour

 Orangutans are mainly arboreal and inhabit tropical rainforest, particularly lowland dipterocarp and old secondary forest.
-Populations are more concentrated near riverside habitats, such as freshwater and peat swamp forest, while drier forests away from the flooded areas have less apes.
+Populations are more concentrated near riverside habitats, such as freshwater and peat swamp forest, while drier forests away from the flooded areas have fewer apes.
 Population density also decreases at higher elevations.
 Orangutans occasionally enter grasslands, cultivated fields, gardens, young secondary forest, and shallow lakes.

 Most of the day is spent feeding, resting, and travelling.
 They start the day feeding for two to three hours in the morning.
 They rest during midday, then travel in the late afternoon.
 When evening arrives, they prepare their nests for the night.
 Potential predators of orangutans include tigers, clouded leopards and wild dogs.
 The most common orangutan parasites are nematodes of the genus Strongyloides and the ciliate Balantidium coli.
 Among Strongyloides, the species S. fuelleborni and S. stercoralis are reported in young individuals.
 Orangutans also use the plant species Dracaena cantleyi as an anti-inflammatory balm.
 Captive animals may suffer an upper respiratory tract disease.

 Diet and feeding

 Orangutans are primarily fruit-eaters, which can take up 57–80% of their foraging time.
 Even during times of scarcity, fruit is 16% of their feeding time.
 Fruits with soft pulp, arils or seed-walls are consumed the most, particularly figs but also drupes and berries.
 Orangutans are thought to be the sole fruit disperser for some plant species including the vine species Strychnos ignatii which contains the toxic alkaloid strychnine.

 Orangutans also include leaves in their diet, which take up 25% of their average foraging time.
 Leaves are eaten more when fruit is less available, but even during times of fruit abundance, orangutans will eat leaves 11–20% of the time.
 They appear to depend on the leaf and stem material of Borassodendron borneensis during times of low fruit abundance.
 Other food items consumed by the apes include bark, honey, bird eggs, insects and small vertebrates including slow lorises.

-In some areas, orangutans may practice geophagy, which involves consuming soil and other earth substances.
+In some areas, orangutans may practise geophagy, which involves consuming soil and other earth substances.
 They will uproot soil from the ground as well as eat shelter tubes from tree trunks.
 Orangutans also visit the sides of cliffs or earth depressions for their mineral licks.
 Orangutans may eat soils for their anti-toxic kaolin minerals, since their diet contains toxic tannins and phenolic acids.